Animorphs (TV series): Home releases

 Seven volumes spanning the first 20 episodes (only the first of which was identical to its U.S. counterpart) were released in Australia.
 The episodes were placed in chronological order.
 Each volume had three episodes apart from Volume 7, which had two ("Face Off", parts 1 and 2).

 All 26 episodes are currently available on iTunes, Vudu and Amazon Video spread across three volumes.
-Also, all 26 episodes were previously available on Netflix.
+Also, all 26 episodes were previously available on Netflix, and are currently available on Tubi.